denilsonsa/html5-knob/README.md

 How to use
 ----------

-Open the [demo page](http://denilsonsa.github.io/html5-knob/) and its [source-code](https://github.com/denilsonsa/html5-knob/blob/gh-pages/index.html).
+Open the [demo page][demo] and its [source-code](https://github.com/denilsonsa/html5-knob/blob/gh-pages/index.html).
 Study the demo to understand what this component is capable of.

 Is it not enough?
 Dive into [xknob.js](https://github.com/denilsonsa/html5-knob/blob/gh-pages/xknob.js) and feel free to study how it works, and feel free to modify it to suit your needs.
 This repository is less like a fully packaged library and more like a starting point to let other people develop more stuff.
 Be sure to read [HTML5 Rocks tutorial on custom elements](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/).